- Open Roles

 - 👓 So much transparency: we try really hard to do right: by the team, clients, stakeholders.
 When you have nothing to hide, you can be much more open and move faster ;).

 - 🚴🏼 Investor & customer love: Want to hear more from an outside (albeit biased) perspective?
-Here's a video from one of our investors.
-Happy to also share a pretty massive list of customer testimonials (or check out a page with customer videos).
+Here's a video from one of our investors, or check out our customer testimonials.

 Why you might not be a fit